swb-ief/etl-pipeline/README.md

 ## Additional Links

-Find additional info and tips about the workflow in the /documentation folder
+Find additional info about the workflow, tips for troubleshooting, in the /documentation folder